stenioas/malpi/README.md

 ### First Step (*Base installation*)

-> The first step offers the installation of the base system.

 Boot with the last [Arch Linux image](https://www.archlinux.org/download/) on a [bootable device](https://wiki.archlinux.org/index.php/USB_flash_installation_media).

 Then make sure you have Internet connection on the Arch iso.
 If you have a wireless connection the [`iwctl`](https://wiki.archlinux.org/index.php/Iwd#iwctl) command might be useful to you.
 You can also read the [Network configuration](https://wiki.archlinux.org/index.php/Network_configuration) from the Arch Linux guide for more detailed instructions.